-The Bailiff, together with the applicant, will go to visit the land / premises; and a “Notice to Quit”, advising the occupant to vacate the land / premises in 7 days will be served on the occupants or posted up in case the door is locked.
+The Bailiff, together with the applicant, will visit the land / premises.
+A “Notice to Quit”, advising the occupant to vacate the land / premises in 7 days will be served on the occupants or posted up in case the door is locked.

 - Situation review

-If the site is vacated, vacant possession will be delivered to the applicant.
+If the occupant has left, the vacant possession will be delivered to the applicant.

 If the site is still occupied, the Bailiff will notify the occupants of the scheduled delivery date.